KamilPacanek/writeups/thm/yotjf.md

 Navigating to `34.253.63.1` returns 302 Redirect to `https://robyns-petshop.thm/`.
 Of course, it is unavailable, I'm going to try it once again when I connect to the THM VPN (because of _thm_ TLD).

 > Here I can spoil a little, that connecting to the VPN won't help me much by itself.
-But it is required to bypass public IP limitations.
+But it is required to bypass the ISP limitations.
 Continue reading.

 ```sh
 $ nmap -A 34.253.63.1 -p 80